Make the most of your health and wellness.

 A flu shot is the best way to protect yourself and your family from the flu.
-Flu season lasts from approximately November to April.
+Flu season generally occurs during the fall, winter and early spring.
 London Drugs Certified Injection Pharmacists can help protect you from the seasonal flu, and help ensure you’re up-to-date with any other vaccinations you may require* such as:

 *This may vary from province to province.
 Please check with your pharmacist for details.